 AI, progress & app workflow

-A practical note on How to use progress review timing without turning progress into pressure for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Progress use: progress review timing for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer